-We recently came across a scholarly article that came out in 2012 in the Journal of Small Business and Enterprise Development analysing family business ownership behaviours and the financial performance of their company and family assets.
-Specifically, the theorists examined four particular behaviours.
+In 2012 the Journal of Small Business and Enterprise Development analysed family business ownership behaviours and the financial performance of theses family businesses.
+Specifically, the theorists examined four particular ownership behaviours.

 1. Professionalism.
 The authors define professionalism as the extent to which owners meet roles and responsibilities.
 This includes adhering to family and/or business agreements, respect for hierarchy and lines of authority, and adherence to policies and procedures.
 Other professional behaviours include that non-employee owners didn’t make independent decisions about the business or make inappropriate demands on those who manage the business.